SeldonIO/sig-mlops-jenkins-classic/models/news_classifier/README.md

 ### Save the trained model

-First we have to save the trained model in the `src/` folder, which our wrapper will load
+First we have to save the trained model in the `src/` folder.
+This is the binary that we will upload to our cloud storage (which acts as model registry) and which our wrapper will load.

 ```python